1 wire protocol basics | Powering Modes,Signaling Modes

-As the name suggests, one wire protocol uses single wire interface for data communication between devices.
-It uses master and slave configuration in which single slave or multiple slaves are interfaced with single master on the bus.
+Single wire interface uses master and slave configuration in which single slave or multiple slaves are interfaced with single master on the bus.
 It is generally used for low power and low speed communication.
 The data communication is byte wise in which LSB (Least Significant Bit) is transmitted first.

-Following are the features of 1 wire interface protocol:
+Following are the features of one wire interface protocol:

 • It use single data line and no clock is needed.
 There are at least two wires (i.e. data and GND) used for 1 wire protocol.